glyfish/glyfish.github.io/_posts/2018-07-21-inverse_cdf_sampling.md

 {% endkatex %}

 In the following two plots the cumulative values of {% katex %}\mu{% endkatex %} and
-{% katex %}\sigma{% endkatex %} computed from the samples generated using Inverse CDF Sampling are compared with the target values using the equations above.
+{% katex %}\sigma{% endkatex %} computed from the samples generated are compared with the target values using the equations above.
 The first shows the convergence of {% katex %}\mu{% endkatex %} and the second the convergence of
 {% katex %}\sigma{% endkatex %}.
 Within only {% katex %}10^3{% endkatex %} samples both
 {% katex %}\mu{% endkatex %} and {% katex %}\sigma{% endkatex %} computed from samples is comparable to the